 “Teramind is an amazing software and it has so much features that I can’t even remember all of them.” – Andrigo F., Support Analyst

 “Overall, Teramind is far more advanced than the other competitors.” – Ricky H., Government Administration

 Alongside the monitoring features Teramind also provides a policy and rule engine that allows you to create your own rules with a visual policy and rule editor.
 These rules allow you to customize the exact parameters that need to happen before an administrator is notified.

 In addition to user activity monitoring, Teramind allows you to configure rules that notify, block, redirect, log out, or even lock-out a user based on what they do on their computers.
-These rules can be used to block websites and external storage devices.
+These rules can be used to block websites employees may try to visit and external storage devices.

 Teramind supports Windows 7+, Citrix XenApp & XenDesk, Windows Server 2012+, VMware Horizon, and Mac OSX.
 This makes it a viable option for environments with both Windows and Mac computers that need to be monitored and controlled.

 “It is an expensive software.
 Even choosing the on-premise version (which should be the cheaper option), it costs a lot.
 I think they could lower the price…” – Andrigo F., Support Analyst

 Teramind is by far the most expensive of the solutions featured in this article.
 At the absolute minimum Teramind costs $5 USD per endpoint per month for the on-premises starter tier, going up to $25 USD per user per month for the hosted DLP tier.

 “It can be a bit daunting if you are new to tools of the sort, and monitoring in general.
 The massive customization, especially with alerts, requires a decent amount of system knowledge, both Teramind & OS.” – Timothy O., Desktop Support Technician